githubschool/gh-github-intermediate-template/labs/4-interactive-rebase.md

 The product team has told us that a work-in-progress feature needs to be reprioritized.
 This feature was partially completed, and then put on hold.
-The branch is still present, so let’s bring it back up to date and deliver that feature.
+The branch is still present, so let's bring it back up to date and deliver that feature.

 ## Task 1: Checkout the Feature Branch